andriiburka/react-alienclouds/README.md

 ## Getting Started
 To start the project, navigate to the root folder and run `npm start` in your terminal.
 This will start the development server and launch the application in your browser.

-To start the server, navigate to the `server` directory which is:
+To start the server, navigate to the "server" directory with the command `cd server` and run `node server` in your terminal.
-$: cd server
-and run `node server` in your terminal.
 This will start the server and allow the application to access the necessary data.

 ## Technologies Used